hapax/hapax.github.io/assets/teaching.md

 diagonalisation argument --- all of this not only tickled my philosophical fancy, but a dormant *aesthetic appreciation* for mathematics.
-It could be beautiful, and just as deep as philosophy proper.
+It could be beautiful, and just as deep as philosophy.
-I had a recreational interest in physics, and to paraphrase Galileo, began to appreciate that maths was a formal game played by nature also.
+I also had a recreational interest in physics, and to paraphrase Galileo, began to appreciate that maths was a formal game played by nature also.
 Eventually, I switched from philosophy to maths and physics, and never